nishanthbhat07/News-App/README.md

 4. Performance: The app is optimized for performance with features like memo and useCallback, assuming a potentially large number of articles.
 5. Styling: The app uses a custom theming system, assuming potential future dark mode support.
 6. Platform: While cross-platform, the app is primarily designed for mobile devices (iOS and Android).
+7. Pagination: The batch size mentioned in the assignment is 100 but it's reduced to 50 because the NewsAPI allows only 100 batch size in developer plan.
+Hence when the user clicks on the refresh button, on the top side, it'll fetch next 50 news instead of 100.
+But that button will only fetch upto 100 total results as per current plan.

 ## Key Packages